 The major drop in price in late February 2022 was due to the russian invasion of Ukraine.

 NVE, the Norwegian Water Resources and Energy Directorate, regularly updates assumptions on energy production for various technologies.
-The latest update was January 31, 2022.
+The chart is based on data from January 31, 2022.

 Onshore wind is currently the least expensive energy source for new installations, and will continue to decrease in cost dramatically over the next decade.
 Perhaps surprisingly, even in Norway solar photovoltaic ground installations are becoming competitive and will be less expensive than all other electricity sources except for onshore wind.